 Online sites offer support by allowing you to add chapters individually which is a good alternative when editing pages uniquely.
 An online editor can help reduce complexity and export on the go.
 Some of the most familiar ones out there are table.io and backtypo.com.

-manuscript formatting tips are available in many websites, so it is quite feasible to carry out the jobby yourself.
+Manuscript formatting tips are available on many websites, so it is quite feasible to carry out the job yourself.
 However, professional service providers offer better and extensive support when it comes to conversion and publishing.

 Step1: Paragraph indentations and line spacing setting

 For making the textual content in the body of your eBook appear properly, you need to indent the paragraphs suitably.
 Remember, tap spacing is incompatible with kindle direct publishing.
-Spacing of line must be set in a way to facilitate smooth reading.
+The spacing of lines must be set in a way to facilitate smooth reading.
 Time can be saved and consistency can be maintained if you choose to change the ‘Normal’ style.

 Step2: Giving finishing touches to your manuscript

-- Formatting chapter titles: When writing the eBook, make it a point to cover chapter titles under Heading 1 formatting style.
-This would prove beneficial during creation of table of contents later on.
+Formatting chapter titles: When writing the eBook, make it a point to cover chapter titles under Heading 1 formatting style.
+This would prove beneficial during creation of a table of contents later on.

-- Adding front and back matter: The content that is displayed in the front section covers title, copyright and ‘dedicated to’ pages.
-In the back section, ‘About the Author’ and bibliography is usually included.
-The title page of the ebook must necessarily feature the title of your book along with author’s name.
-On the front and back sections, other relevant matter can be added although the same should be avoided if possible.
+Adding front and back matter: The content that is displayed in the front section covers title, copyright, and ‘dedicated to’ pages.
+In the back section, ‘About the Author’ and bibliography are usually included.
+The title page of the eBook must necessarily feature the title of your book along with the author’s name.
+On the front and back sections, other relevant matters can be added although the same should be avoided if possible.
 You can form an idea by going through other eBooks in your genre.

-- Adding page breaks: The pages breaks are a critical component for ensuring aesthetic display of text.
+Adding page breaks: The pages breaks are a critical component for ensuring the aesthetic display of text.
 They give a sense of continuity when a page ends and the next begins.

-- Inserting images: To ensure professional appearance for your ebook, relevant images must be inserted.
-The images must be edited and aligned with the content of eBook using preset options available for kindle formatting or other standard ebook.
+Inserting images: To ensure a professional appearance for your eBook, relevant images must be inserted.
+The images must be edited and aligned with the content of the eBook using preset options available for kindle formatting or other standard eBooks.
 You need to complete resizing of images outside the manuscript and then insert them adequately in the final version.
 The color mode of images must be RGB; format must be .TIF, .JPEG, or .PNG; and resolution 72 dpi or more.